Spooner's Patch

 Spooners Patch is a British television sitcom, written by Ray Galton and Johnny Speight.
 It ran for 3 series and 19 episodes and was first broadcast from 9 July 1979 to 24 August 1982 on the ITV network, by ATV.
+A pilot episode was taped in 1978 with Ian Bannen as Inspector Spooner, after ATV commissioned a full series, he was replaced with Ronald Fraser, who subsequently left after the first series and was replaced by Donald Churchill who played the role the remainder of its run.

 Plot

 It is set in a police station in the fictional London suburb of Woodley.
 The title character of Spooner is the inspector in charge who is engaged in various corrupt ventures and lives above the station.
-The other main characters are the officers who work under him, including a detective who thinks he is from Starsky & Hutch and drives around in a Ford Anglia in the same red and white colour scheme as their Ford Torino.
+The other main characters are the officers who work under him, including DC Bolsover who thinks he is from Starsky & Hutch and drives around in a Ford Anglia in the same red and white colour scheme as their Ford Torino; the sardonic PC Killick, the bigoted PC Goatman and the irascible traffic warden Mrs. Cantaford.
+Spooner also has to contend with various members of the criminal fraternity including Kelly, an Irish grass who frequently torments the station staff with his presence, he was later succeeded by another informer, Jimmy the Con in later episodes.